Another week, another smiling face from the HackSoft team. In this week’s edition, we would like to introduce you to Ventislav Tashev.

 This correlates to me 100%.
 In HackSoft, every day is valuable for me, and I always go home smiling and satisfied with what I’ve done.
 Of course, my top-class colleagues are the main contributors to this feeling.

 My favorite technologies are definitely Python & Django.
-I’ve been using them daily to build software for the last two years.
+I’ve been using them daily to build software for the last three years.
 I love the pragmatism and simplicity that are integrated within the core of both the language (Python) and the framework (Django).
 Of course, these are just tools to get the job done.
 But picking the right tools for you can produce magnificent results!

 Proactivity, purposefulness and hard work.
 And StackOverflow.